Find industry contacts & talent representation

 When 'ugly duckling' spinster Charlotte Vale (Bette Davis), sheltered and repressed all her life by her cold and domineering mother (Gladys Cooper), suffers a nervous breakdown, she spends three months at a sanitarium run by renowned psychiatrist Dr Jaquith (Claude Rains).
 When she has recuperated enough to be released, Charlotte chooses to take an ocean voyage to South America rather than return just yet to Boston.
 Soon, Charlotte blossoms into a sophisticated and confident woman.
 She meets and has an affair with architect Jerry Durrance (Paul Henreid).
 The affair is brief, however, because Jerry is married, and Charlotte must eventually return to Boston and face her mother.

 Now, Voyager is a 1941 novel by American novelist Olive Higgins Prouty [1882-1974].
 It was adapted for the movie by screenwriter Casey Robinson [1903-1979].
 The title comes from a line in the Walt Whitman poem "The Untold Want," which reads, The untold want by life and land ne'er granted, / Now voyager sail thou forth to seek and find.
-The novel was recently reprinted and is available in both paper and ebook formats, and is now considered a minor landmark in feminist literature.
+In the early 2010s, the novel was reprinted and made available in both paper and ebook formats, and has since been considered a minor landmark in feminist literature.
 It is the third book in a series of five novels chronicling the Vale family of Boston.
 In order, they are: The White Fawn (1931), Lisa Vale (1940), Now, Voyager (1941), Home Port (1947), and Fabia (1951).

 Scenes were filmed showing Charlotte at the hairdresser's with Lisa (Ilka Chase), as well as them shopping together.
 During the editing process, however, producer Hal Wallis decided to cut these scenes and save the audience's first glimpse of Charlotte's new look for when she appears on the ship.